harding/old-docs-history-bitcoin.org/_includes/guide_payment_processing.md

 The figure above illustrates payment processing using Bitcoin from a receiver's perspective, starting with a new order.
-The following subsections will each address the three common steps and the three occasional or optional steps.
+The following subsections will each address<!--noref--> the three common steps and the three occasional or optional steps.

 It is worth mentioning that each of these steps can be outsourced by